mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 ROBOTS

 **A11/58231 TECHNICIAN**
-A personal robot of great sophistication, the _hikare’_ is capable of serving as an engineer on a one-man scout ship or as a personal servant.
+A personal robot of great sophistication, the _hikare'_ is capable of serving as an engineer on a one-man scout ship or as a personal servant.
 On larger ships, they are used to replace or aid female crew members.
-The _hikare’_ design has evolved over time and older _hikare’_ are often encountered on backward Aslan colonies.
+The _hikare'_ design has evolved over time and older _hikare'_ are often encountered on backward Aslan colonies.
 These robots are equipped with functioning, although limited, grav drives and completed technical and engineering toolkits